quellenform/t3x-iconpack/README.md

 The reason why the whole thing is now published by me after all is that I am convinced that such a system can really help to improve and simplify the handling with icons in TYPO3.

 If you think that this is also a step in the right direction for you and you have wishes, thanks or improvements, please share your contribution!

+## Help wanted!

+The migration to TYPO3 v12 is turning out to be more time-consuming for me than I thought at the beginning.
+I am grateful for any help and would be happy to continue the project together with someone.

+Please get in touch if you are interested.

 ## Contribute | Say Thanks!